 - help create a passengers with disabilities bill of rights along with a Federal advisory committee on the air travel needs of passengers with disabilities.

-United Spinal Association wholeheartedly supports Senator Baldwin’s bill, but we need you, your family and friends to call your Senators and ask them to please co-sponsor S. 1318, the Air Carriers Access Amendments Act.
+United Spinal Association wholeheartedly supports both these bills, but we need you, your family and friends to call your Members of Congress and ask them to please co-sponsor S. 1318/H.R.
+5004, the Air Carriers Access Amendments Act.